Stellar Awards: History

-The Stellars were produced in 1970 by Don Jackson's Chicago-based Central City Productions.
+The Stellars are produced by Don Jackson's Chicago-based Central City Productions.
 The production company is also a distributor of original programming to television and cable networks.

 In the spring of 2000, Central City Productions changed the voting process by creating the Stellar Awards Gospel Music Academy (SAGMA).
 SAGMA is currently the official voting body for the Stellar Awards.
-The Academy is open to record company executives, artists, radio announcers, gospel industry professionals and supporters.
+The Academy is open to artists, gospel industry professionals, radio announcers, record company executives, writers, and educators.

 Entry process and selection of nominees

-Media companies registered with the Stellar Awards Gospel Music Academy and individual members of SAGMA (artists and other professionals working in the industry who meet certain criteria) may enter recordings for consideration, along with an entry form.
-Record Companies and artists enter recordings and music videos online released during the eligibility period that charted in the top 25 on at least two Nielsen Charts for at least four weeks.
-Entries are made online and two physical copies of the work is sent to SAGMA.
+Record companies and artists enter recordings and music videos online released during the eligibility period that meet the category requirements.
+Entries are made online and product is submitted digitally.
 Once a work is entered, submission go through a screening process.
-A confidential Nominating committee made up of music industry experts in various fields meet to insure that all entries meet the eligibility criteria, all entries are in the appropriate categories, that the entries are charting in the top 25 on the Nielsen Charts during the eligibility period, and are appropriate for the Stellar Awards.
-Each category is limited based on the dictate and discretion of the Stellar Awards Nomination Committee therefore all entries cannot be included on the ballot.
-Technical quality, lyrics, voice quality, charting duration, project content and charting performance will be reviewed for inclusion on the ballot.
-All Stellar Awards Nomination Committee selections are then finalized.
+A confidential review committee made up of music industry experts in various fields meet to insure that all entries meet the eligibility criteria, all entries are in the appropriate categories, and are appropriate for the Stellar Awards.
+Each category is limited based on the dictate and discretion of the review committee.
+Technical quality, lyrics, voice quality, charting duration, project content and charting performance are reviewed for inclusion on the ballot.
+All review committee selections are then finalized.

 Final voting

 The voting process for narrowing down the final nominees consist of two separate ballots.
-The first round ballot includes eligible entries as determined by the Nominating Committee of SAGMA.
-Top entries for each category from the first ballot will move forward to the final ballot.
-During the final voting process, the general public (including fans) are the voting body for the second and final ballot to determine the Stellar Award winners.
+The first round ballot includes eligible entries as determined by the review committee and voted upon by eligible SAGMA members.
+Top entries for each category from the first ballot move forward to the final ballot.
+During the final voting process, SAGMA members determine the Stellar Awards nominees and winners.
 The nominees are announced during a press/radio tour.
+Once final nominees are determined, some categories are available for public voting through the Fan Favorite Voting period.
+Selected categories for fan voting changes from year to year.